 Those acts authorize a person to serve in an instructional capacity in a childcare and development program or a preschool program if they possess a current credential issued by the Commission on Teacher Credentialing authorizing teaching service in elementary school or a single-subject credential in home economics, and 12 units in early childhood education or child development, or both, or 2 years' experience in early childhood education or a childcare and development program.

-The bill would authorize the Superintendent of Public Instruction and the Director of Social Services, respectively, to require a contracting agency to provide data on the number of employees who have been issued an assistant teacher permit pursuant to the above-described provisions, or who have qualified for waivers, as specified, as part the contracting agency's annual plan for its program self-evaluation process or as part of an existing reporting process, as specified.
+The bill would authorize the Superintendent of Public Instruction and the Director of Social Services, respectively, to require a contracting agency that employs a person who holds an assistant teacher permit to provide data on the number of employees who have been issued an assistant teacher permit pursuant to the above-described provisions, or who qualified for waivers, as specified.
+The bill would authorize the collection of this data by survey or by another collection method and require the data be provided as part the contracting agency's annual plan for its program self-evaluation process, or as part of an existing reporting process, as specified.
 The bill would also make certain findings and declarations.

 This bill would declare that it is to take effect immediately as an urgency statute.